 When I first saw Bodyform’s new period ad, I have to admit, I cringed.
 I’m not very good at seeing blood.
 But, I have been waiting for an ad like this for a while now.
 One that shows real blood in the context of a menstrual product:

+Women bleed in sports all the time, but it doesn’t hold them back.
+Why should periods be any different?
 What struck me as very brave in this ad is the realness of it.
 But frankly, it’s exactly this realness that kinda made me nauseous, especially the ballerina’s feet.
 That gave me a huge stomach quencher.

 I cringe at seeing blood in this context because it’s not on a monthly basis that I fall or perform sports to an extreme that I end up with a bleeding wound.
 Period blood, on the other hand, is normal and familiar to me.
 I see it every month and I know what it is.
 It doesn’t make me nauseous and I handle the emptying of my menstrual cup like a pro.